I love open source projects and contributing to open source projects has helped me in many ways.

 Spread the word and your knowledge

-You can go and tell the world about your favourite open source project.
+You can go and tell the world about your favorite open source project.
 Tweet about it.
 Blog about it.
 Just help get the word out and make the project more popular.

 Appreciating the community and not be a jerk